 Karen holds a bachelor’s degree from Auburn University in elementary education, a master’s degree from Troy University, an additional master’s degree from Auburn University in Leadership/Administration, and an EDS in elementary education from Auburn Montgomery.
 She has been with the Autauga County School System for over twenty years and loves working with children of all ages.
 Mrs. Jordan is an active member of her church, has directed children’s choir, teaches Sunday School, and has been involved with the Youth Committee.
 She has attended various seminars promoting the arts and is a member of the Alabama Council of the Arts in Education where she served on the State Grant Committee.
 She studied dance extensively with Al Gilbert, Gus Giordano, and Terrell Paulk with the Canadian Ballet Company.
 She also performed with the Montgomery Civic Ballet.
 She has judged numerous pageants and choreographed many productions.
-She has over thirty years of teaching and choreography experience.
+She has over forty years of teaching and choreography experience.

 Ashley Goodwin Watson

 Ashley was introduced to the world of dance from a very young age and from there her passion and support for the artistry of dance has continued to grow and develop.
 She is a Prattville native and a graduate of Prattville High School.
 She is additionally experienced in various levels and styles of pageantry, and cheerleading.
 Her love for the stage came after she put on her first sparkly costume and competed in front of a crowd.
 Shortly after graduation, Ashley found an additional creative outlet through cosmetology.
 She is a licensed and Alabama State Board certified Cosmetologist.
 Her creative exploration led her to study under and be influenced by several master stylists to various artists and performers.
 Ashley has been an entrepreneur and business owner from a very young age.
 It is her passion for the arts, drive, and determination that saw fit for her to take the guidance under her mentor and former instructor and educator Karen Jordan as co-owner of The Centre for Performing Arts.
 Ashley assists in the execution of the studio Prodigy program.
 The program places students wishing to enter the world of professional dance in classes as assistant instructors to prepare them for future job opportunities and work experience in a structured studio environment.
 Ashley oversees studio administrations and registrations for daily operations.
 She is a member of Alabama Dance Council, Dance USA, Performing Arts Alliance, and Dance Studio Owners Association.
 She is the wife of Tres Watson and the mother of two daughters.
 Ashley’s daughter’s, Tasley and Braelyn, teen and pre-teen ages, dance at Centre and are members of our competitive team.
-Ashley and her family attend the Church of the Highlands where she is a member of the dream team and also serves on the church’s info/resource team.
+Ashley and her family attend a local church where she is a member of the dream team and also serves on the church’s info/resource team.
 She possesses an acute attention to detail, a determination to never stop learning, and a passion to open doors until every child has had the opportunity to… just dance.

 Emily Jordan was born in Birmingham, Alabama and raised in Prattville throughout her childhood school years.
 She is a Prattville High School graduate.
 Emily has an extensive knowledge in gymnastics stemming from her decade and a half experience as a competitive gymnast.
 She competed as a level 7 gymnast on the state and national level.
 Her performances won her various awards, including multiple outstanding choreography awards and competitor of excellence acknowledgements.
 Emily also possesses an in depth knowledge of performance quality dance which she attributes to her years spent rehearsing and performing in the Montgomery Ballet’s annual Nutcracker.
 She has traveled the competition dance circuit and attended dance conventions under the instruction of world renowned dance professionals and artists to continue her training and progress her knowledge.
 Emily’s extensive background in gymnastics and competitive dance has carved the way for her to be The Centre for Performing Arts lead gymnastics coach and the Competitive Team Director.
 Her role as the lead gymnastics coach has her overseeing all levels of tumbling, acro, and gym in the studio’s gymnastics programs.
 Emily’s eye for detail allows her to clean choreography and develop unique transitions through movement in a way that enhances every dancer that takes the stage.